 For more information on our default and loss performance data and more detail on our methods of analysis and risk management please see our Defaults and Losses statistics and explanation page.

 Normal market conditions means conditions that are broadly what we have at the moment.
-This means economic conditions are reasonably stable, lenders are making withdrawals from the Quick Access Account (QAA) or 30 Day Access Account (30DAA), together known as the ‘Access Accounts’, in the normal course of business and other lenders are willing and able to buy their loan units through that account and others that we offer.
+This means economic conditions are reasonably stable, lenders are making withdrawals from the Quick Access Account (QAA), 30 Day Access Account (30DAA) or 90 Day Access Account (90DAA), together known as the ‘Access Accounts’, in the normal course of business and other lenders are willing and able to buy their loan units through that account and others that we offer.
 In addition, the Access Accounts also hold a certain amount of cash “liquid” to help increase the liquidity of withdrawal requests above and beyond normal market supply and demand.
 The result of the Access Accounts operation and the normal market conditions we have enjoyed to date is that every lender has had their withdrawal request carried out when they requested since the accounts opened for investment.

 Nonetheless past performance cannot always be taken as a guide to the future and abnormal market conditions could conceivably change the speed of withdrawals.
 Abnormal market conditions would be if there was a very large, sudden and extended demand to withdraw cash from the Access Accounts.
 This might be caused by a global recession, an abrupt and widespread loss of faith in peer-to-peer lending or a number of other situations.
 If, for a sustained period, a significant number of lenders chose to withdraw their cash in significant quantities and no (or few) new lenders were available to buy their loan parts, conditions would at that point be abnormal and the Access Accounts would not be then able to maintain their current speed of access for withdrawals.